sewmi-senarath/ITP_Project_Tannoy/README.md

 Employee Management System-
 A full-stack web application built to streamline employee management, attendance tracking, and payroll processing for Tannoy Electrical Industries.

-🎯 Project Overview
+🎯 Project Overview:
 The Employee Management System is a robust, user-friendly platform designed to simplify workforce management.
-It enables businesses to efficiently handle employee data, track attendance, and automate payroll     calculations with precision and ease.
+It enables businesses to efficiently handle employee data, track attendance, and automate payrolL calculations with precision and ease.
 From generating unique employee IDs to calculating net salaries with EPF/EFT deductions, the system ensures accuracy and scalability for modern organizations.

-Key Features-
+Key Features:

 1.Employee Onboarding: Add new employees with details like name, email, phone, position (e.g., manager, trainee), and type (full-time, part-time).
 2.Automatically generates unique IDs (e.g., EMP00001).